mls-m5/lightpad/README.md

 Some code is based on/copied from the TutorialTextEditor.
 These parts are licensed under the GPLv2 license.
 **Copyright © 2007** Micah Carrick <email@micahcarrick.com>

-Another great help at times has been jjacky from the Arch Linux forums - thank you!
+Another great help at things I could not figure out myself has been Olivier Brunel - thank you for your help!